sergeicu/sundai-global/Constitution.md

 - **Idea Selection**: Vote on ideas together.
 We vote based on: impact, technical feasibility, user need.
 Ideas that can be accomplished in a day proceed to the team formation stage.

-### Team formation:
-A team must be a minimum of 3, which includes a clear role for: tech hacker, growth hacker and launch lead.
-See description of roles below.
-Launch lead can also be any other role.
-A team may consist of multiple hackers of any role.

-- **Hacking**: Free-flow process.
+- **Team Formation**: A team must be a minimum of 3.
+We encourage you to meet new people and form new teams each week.

+- **Hacking**: Free-flow.
+Quick check-in at lunchtime.
+Every team shouts what they did in last 1-2 hours.

-- **Pre-launch**: Each team must
+- **Pre-launch prep**: Each team must

-  1. post a project on sundai.club page
-  2. open source code
-  3. create blog or vlog
+  1. post a project on sundai.club page with  a) open source code b) a blog or vlog
-  4. make a post on social media (min linkedin)
+  2. make a post on social media (min linkedin)
   5. All webpages, posts or code must clearly acknowledge Sundai and all team members of a hack in a visible manner.
 Templates or Examples will be provided.

-- **Launch**: Hack launch is not a pitch.
+- **Launch**: Hack launch is NOT a pitch.
 It is a trial.
 A random member of Sundai audience comes to Sundai.club webpage, opens the link to your app and talks through what they see.
 All members discuss the project to give feedback.
 Your team shares your insights about the hack with everyone - e.g. which tech tools you used and what you learned

 - **Track**: After launch, each team should track engagement and users on social media or on conduct user interviews.

-- **Iterate**: Bring the project back and improve.
-All efforts must be acknowledged clearly based on effort put in.
-Always acknowledge your team and Sundai itself in any work, including hacks and papers in all public materials.
-Such projects can break out of open source (after 1st hack).
-If your team decides to form a company or publish a paper - a negotiation must occur with Sundai Council present to help you in the best way possible.
+- **Iterate**: Bring projects back and improve.
 Our goal is to enable as many startups or impact projects to grow out of sundai.
+Once a project returns for a 2nd or 3rd hack - it can be made 'closed source'.
+HOWEVER - 1. all efforts must be acknowledged clearly based on effort put in by all team members.
+2. Acknowledge Sundai itself in any work, including hacks and papers in all public materials.

 ## Article V: How to Lead a Hack (or a Retreat)